bgamari/ghc-wiki-import/type-functions-syn-tc.md

 To solve  `(C implies t1=t2)` with respect to Ax

+1. First:

-1. a.
-We interpret Ax /\\ C as a rewrite system (from left to right)       and
+  1. We interpret Ax /\\ C as a rewrite system (from left to right)   and
   1. perform completion until the rewrite system is confluent.
 1. We exhaustively apply rewrite rules on t1 and t2, written t1 --\>\* t1' and t2 --\>\* t2' and check that t1' and t2' are syntactically equivalent.